AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Left-clicking on a reference to an entity opens a source editor on the declaration of the entity and left-clicking on an entity declaration opens an editor on the implementation of the entity.
-Left-clicking on the Ada declaration of a subprogram imported from C opens a source editor on the definition of the corresponding C entity.
-This capability requires support for cross-references.
+Depending on the :menuselection:`Editor --> Ada --> Display ancestry on navigation` preference, a menu can popup when navigating, for instance to list all the possible declarations that can be called when ctrl-clicking on a dispatching call.

 For efficiency, GNAT Studio may create hyperlinks for some entities which have no associated cross reference.
 In this case, clicking has no effect even